 For budget travellers, accommodation in Poble Sec and Sant Antoni is generally better value than the Gothic Quarter and is still within walking distance or a short metro ride from most sights.

 At the end of the day, Barcelona is a compact city with an excellent public transport system.
 If you find a hotel that you like the look of and which gets good reviews online, then you shouldn’t obsess too much about staying in a specific location.
-At the end of the day, all the neighbourhoods mentioned in this post are good areas to stay in.
+All the neighbourhoods mentioned in this post are good areas to stay in.

 As always, if you have any questions, leave a comment below, and I’ll get back to you as soon as I can.